tomxue/ReSampler/README.md

 **--showDitherProfiles** (since 1.3.1) shows a list of all available dither profiles.

 **--gain &lt;amount&gt;** (since 1.3.4) adjust the gain (amplification factor).
 1.0 = unity gain (no amplification), -1.0 = invert signal, 0 = silence.
 Note: if clipping protection is enabled, gain will be automatically re-adjusted after the first pass if clipping occurs.

+Note: Setting the gain differs from applying normalization in that normalization is a type of *automatic* gain control, which sets the gain to whatever it needs to be to achieve the requested output level.

 **--doubleprecision** forces ReSampler to use double-precision (64-bit floating point) arithmetic for its *internal calculations* and is independent of the output format.